Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Skills:** Choose one skill.
 You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Legendary Item
 At 21st level, your magic items are bolstered by your legend.
 When you finish a long rest, you can choose one magic item you possess, the rarity of which is increased to Legendary and you cannot be unattuned to the item.
-Additionally, the item gains one of the following benefits.
+If you choose a different item, Additionally, the item gains one of the following benefits.
+This benefit lasts until you choose a different magic item to benefit from this feature.

 - When you make an weapon attack with the chosen magic item, you have advantage on the attack roll of you have an allied creature within 5 feet of you.
 Additionally, that allied creature has advantage on all weapon attack rolls they make while within 5 feet of you.
 - The magic item chosen gains a number of charges equal to your proficiency bonus.
 When you cast a spell using the item as a spell focus, you can expend any number of charges.
 The spell is then upcast by an amount equal to the number of charges expended, up to 6th level.
 This magic item regains all charges when you complete a long rest.